iay/mdq-server-docker/incommon/README.md

-This project is a proof of concept deployment of the [`mdq-server`](https://github.com/iay/mdq-server) web application customised to serve up Identity Provider metadata from the [InCommon Federation](https://incommon.org) and the [eduGAIN](http://www.edugain.org) inter-federation metadata exchange service.
+This project is a proof of concept deployment of the [`mdq-server`](https://github.com/iay/mdq-server) web application customised to serve up metadata from the
+[InCommon Federation](https://incommon.org) and the [eduGAIN](http://www.edugain.org) inter-federation metadata exchange service.